-5. The three short paragraphs on Making the System Work (para7.1 to 7.3) have been spelt out as the pre-requisite for reform of the educational system.
-It implies that just as functioning of the democratic institutions and enjoyment of fundamental rights are

-- 6. In view of this, NPE refers to the necessity of introducing discipline into the system "here and now, in what exists".
+- 5. The three short paragraphs on Making the System Work (para 7.1 to 7.3) have been spelt out as the pre-requisite for reform of the educational system.
+It implies that just as funtioning of the democratic institutions and enjoyment of fundamental rights are dependent on observance of civic responsibility and inner discipline by the citizen of a country, likewise an atomosphere of freedom, innovation and creativity in educational system is dependent upon observance of norms of intellectual rigour, mutual consideration among all concerned, and creation of a new work ethic. - 6.
+In view of this, NPE refers to the necessity of introducing discipline into the system "here and now, in what exists".
 Secondly, it refers to a better deal to teachers to go side by side with a sense of greater accountability among them; provision of improved students' services alongside an insistence that their behaviour is in accordance with acceptable norms; and better facilities for educational institutions with a system ensuring that the performance of the institutions comes up to the norms set at the national and State levels.
 While any insistence on imposition of rigid uniformity or lifeless discipline would not be in consonance with the general tenor of NPE, and the process to be followed in creating the new educational order has to be participatory, cooperative and based on a renewed faith in the country's future, it is incumbent upon us to develop a clear approach to this crucial task.
 The essential aspects of this task are the following: - (a) Certain norms of performance must be laid down for observance by the administration (Government as well as managements of educational institutions), teachers, students and educational institutions.
-It should be made clear that these norms are non-negotiable, and not conditional on fulfilment by any other category of Organisation or individual of their obligations. - (b) Non-observance of these norms should inevitably lead to certain consequences, and neither fear nor favour should affect it. - (c) Some immediate measures have to be taken to improve the working conditions of teachers and the conditions in which students study and live.
+It should be made clear that these norms are non-negotiable, and not conditional on fulfilment by any other category of organisation or individual of their obligations. - (b) Non-observance of these norms should inevitably lead to certain consequences, and neither fear nor favour should affect it. - (c) Some immediate measures have to be taken to improve the working conditions of teachers and the conditions in which students study and live.
 Similarly, the essential conditions which enable educational institutions to effectively play their role have to be fulfilled.
 The faith manifested by the nation in the teachers and students, as reflected in NPE, implies that they will be systematically consulted at various stages of planning and implementation of Making the System Work.
-Indeed, much of the responsibility for this will rest on teachers and students. - (d) One of the malaise which has eaten into the educational system is unwarranted interference by political and administrative centres of power.
-While it is not possible to insulate the educational system from the socioeconomic and socio-political forces, it will have to be ensured that the working of the system is not undermined by the political bureaucratic and anti-social elements-within or outside the educational system.
+Indeed, much of the responsibility for this will rest on teachers and students.

+(d) One of the malaise which has eaten into the educational system is unwarranted interference by political and administrative centres of power.
+While it is not possible to insulate the educational system from the socio-economic and socio-political forces, it will have to be ensured that the working of the system is not undermined by the political bureaucratic and anti-social elements-within or outside the educational system.